Night Cap: Here's What Happened After Shark Tank

 Next steps for the company

 The website also contains helpful information on drink spiking, including what it is, prevention tips, and what to do if you think you've been a victim.
 Night Caps also has a wholesale option and has actively worked with large institutions such as sororities, universities, and liquor companies (Bacardi, Grey Goose) to give their customers a discounted rate.
+Night Cap even partnered with dating app Bumble and Forever 21 to continue spreading the word, Shirah noting that working with music festivals is an area of interest going forward.
 The company keeps an active presence on social media to give fans and followers the latest info on new products and education.